jeroenboumans/studionoorderlicht-jekyll/_posts/2021-03-13-pimoroni-mqtt.markdown

 ---
 layout: post
-title:  "Pimoroni Grow Kit - MQTT"
+title:  "Pimoroni Grow Kit broadcasting over MQTT"
 date:   2021-03-20 16:37:10 +0100
 categories: jekyll update
 excerpt_separator: <!--more-->
 ---
-A python script for Raspberry Pi submitting sensor data to a MQTT topic.
-This can easily be picked up by a home assistant sensor configuration.
+Pimoroni's Grow Kit comes with some python samples making it possible to read the sensors data off the board.
+In this setup we will be reading the data and submit it to a MQTT broker channel running on a Home Assistance (HA) instance.
+This makes it possible to create graphs for your HA dashboard.
 <!--more-->

 ![](https://i.imgur.com/qMEm57R.png)
-A Home Assistent state listener made with Python powered by the Home Asssistent websocket API.
-Each script contains of two parallel processes:
-- Logger: when configured states change value the logger starts outputting these.
-- Listener: the handler to listen and write states changes to memory.

 ## Requirements